msk47n/visual-search-classifier/README.md

 Shaded region represents 95% confidence intervals.
 The plot shows accuracy over different kernel sizes tested for a CNN model.

+## Results Summary

+The CNN achieved the highest classification accuracy, followed by the SVM, while the MLP had the lowest accuracy.

+One likely reason for CNN's superior performance is its ability to process images in their original spatial structure.
+Unlike MLP and SVM, which operate on flattened image vectors, CNNs preserve spatial relationships between pixels.
+This allows CNNs to learn meaningful spatial features relevant to visual search tasks.

+The SVM outperformed the MLP, likely due to its use of a non-linear decision boundary, which enables it to better separate complex patterns and maintain robustness to noise in high-dimensional input space.

 ## Notes

 This project was developed as part of a course project.
 The code reflects the experimental workflow used during development.